 These adorable gnome ornaments are so easy and fast to make you are going to enjoy creating them.
 Making Christmas ornaments is perfect for crafting with the kids.
-They will enjoy creating gnome ornaments for gifts, decor, a tree ornament, and just for fun.
+They will enjoy creating gnome ornaments for gifts, decor, tree ornaments, and just for fun.

 Here is a Pin for your Pinterest board to save this ornament idea for later.